ClegDrop/Boss-Bar-Offset/README.md

-# Boss Health Bar Offset
+# Boss Bar Adjustment
-Drag the boss health bar to the desired position using the alt key.
-Then set a custom offset with the two parameters in the plugin.
+Minor plugin used to set the boss HP bar to the top of the screen when locked to top-middle position.